Motala, Buldhana

 Motala is a township, or tehsil, in the Buldhana district in the Indian state of Maharashtra.
 One of its villages, Thal, is said to be the birthplace of Gajanan Maharaj.
 Motala market is a centre of economic activity, partially due to the good communication links between the villages.
-Villages in Motala taluka include Jaipur, Buldhana Korhala, kharbadi, Kothali, Dhamangaon Badhe, Rohinkhed, Shelapur, Takarkhed and Rajur.
+Villages in Motala taluka include Jaipur Korhala, kharbadi, Kothali, Dhamangaon Badhe, Rohinkhed, Shelapur, Takarkhed and Rajur.

 Irrigation

 An earth-fill dam on the Nalganga River provides water for irrigation.

 Education

 Motala has educational facilities from preschool to graduation level.
 Tertiary educational institutions include: